Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts (2026)

 Cap and discount

-The valuation cap puts a ceiling on the valuation used to convert (rewarding early risk if the priced round prices higher); the discount converts at a percentage below the priced-round price.
+The valuation cap puts a ceiling on the valuation used to convert, rewarding early risk if the priced round prices higher; the discount converts at a percentage below the priced-round price.
 A SAFE may carry a cap, a discount, both, or neither, and the exact interaction is defined by the specific SAFE document.
 The conversion math should be modelled on the actual terms, not assumed from the standard form.

 Practical guidance

-4. Model the fully diluted outcome including all stacked SAFEs before signing.
+4. Model the fully diluted outcome, including all stacked SAFEs, before signing.

-How Wag3s helps
+How Wag3s fits

 Further reading